LLNL/hatchet/docs/query_lang.rst

 .. note::

    This section assumes the use of the "new-style" query APIs.
-If using the "old-style" API, simply replace the query classes detailed in this section with their equivalents from the :ref:`old_style_queries` section.
+If using the "old-style" API, simply replace the query classes detailed in this section with their equivalents from the old-style API.
    For more information about the new-style and old-style APIs, see the :ref:`query_lang_apis` section.

 Sometimes, a user might want to combine the results of multiple queries together to get a more detailed